 conceived as an ordered listing of the majority of things we want to talk about; however,

 you will see it has two different weeks scheduled as "catch-up" if and when we have fallen

 - I have chosen to use,

-doubtless omit some few parts of Stephani's book, and will also append some extra
+doubtless omit some few parts of the book by Grøn and Hervik, and will also append some extra

 thoughts, where I wish they had been presented somewhat differently.

-handouts of my own creation, presented as pdf-files, which are listed somewhere below.
+handouts of my own creation, presented as pdf-files, which are listed below.

 - Since reading from many different points of view is a very good thing, I